Skip to main content

 Contributory Negligence

 Alabama is one of the few states that employs the strict traditional contributory negligence rule.
-Contributory negligence can be employed by the defendant against the plaintiff as a defense because contributory negligence bars the injured party from any recovery at all if the injured party was at all at fault for his injury.
+Contributory negligence bars the injured party from any recovery if the injured party is at fault.

 Was this helpful?